visenze/visearch-sdk-php/README.md

 // calls the /insert endpoint to index the image
 $response = $service->insert($images);
 ````
-Each /insert call allows up to 100 images in the list.
-We recommend calling /insert in batches of 100 images for optimized image indexing speed.
+ > Each ```insert``` call to ViSearch accepts a maximum of 100 images.
+We recommend indexing your images in batches of 100 for optimized image indexing speed.

 ###4.2 Image with Metadata